Licensing and Subscription

-The license file name does not have to be ‘Aspose.Words.LIC’.
-You can rename it to anything you like and use that name when setting license in your application.
+The license filename does not have to be “Aspose.Words.LIC”.
+You can rename it to your liking and use that name when setting a license in your application.

-When you purchase and download a license, Aspose website names the license file ‘Aspose.Words.LIC’.
+When you purchase and download a license, the Aspose website names the license file “Aspose.Words.LIC”.
 You download the license file using your browser.
-Some browsers recognize the license file as XML and append an .xml extension to it so the full name of the file on your computer becomes ‘Aspose.Words.lic.XML’.
+In this case, some browsers recognize the license file as XML and append the .xml extension to it, so the full file name on your computer becomes “Aspose.Words.lic.XML”.

 To solve the problem, rename the file to remove the invisible .xml extension.
 We also recommend you disable the “hide extensions” option in Microsoft Windows.

-If you use multiple Aspose products in your application, for example Aspose.Words and Aspose.Cells, here are a few useful tips.
+If you use multiple Aspose products in your application, such as Aspose.Words and Aspose.Cells, here are a few useful tips:

-- Use Fully Qualified License Class Name.
-Each Aspose product has a License class in its namespace.
+- Use the Fully Qualified License Class Name.
+Each Aspose product has a License class in its own namespace.
 For example, Aspose.Words has Aspose.Words.License and Aspose.Cells has Aspose.Cells.License class.
-Using the fully qualified class name allows you to avoid any confusion about which license is applied to which product.
+Using the fully qualified class name allows you to avoid confusion as to which license applies to which product.